jungopro/terraform-ci-cd-demo/README.md

 #### CD

 - A release is triggered everytime a new artifact is created from the *dev* pipeline
-- Release pipeline deploys the terraform plan to Azure
+- Release pipeline deploys the terraform plan to Azure and updates the *dev* environment
+- I will illustrate the full process to create the CD in the next steps

 ## Setup Application CI